 Employees may have access to the personal data of other members of staff, suppliers, parents or pupils of the School in the course of their employment or engagement.
 If so, the School expects those employees to help meet the School's data protection obligations to those individuals.
-Specifically, they must: -
+Specifically, they must: - and destruction)

-- Only access the personal data that they have authority to access, and only for authorised purposes; - Only allow others to access personal data if they have appropriate authorisation; - Keep personal data secure (for example by complying with rules on access to school premises, computer access, password protection and secure file storage and destruction; - Not remove personal data, or devices containing personal data, from the School premises unless appropriate security measures are in place (such as pseudonymisation, encryption, password protection) to secure the information; and
+- Only access the personal data that you have authority to access, and only for authorised purposes; - Only allow others to access personal data if they have appropriate authorisation;

+Keep personal data secure (for example by complying with rules on access to school premises, computer access, password protection and secure file storage pseudonymisation, encryption, password protection) to secure the information; and

+Not remove personal data, or devices containing personal data, from the School premises unless appropriate security measures are in place (such as